Allen Organ Company

-The Allen Organ Company builds church organs, home organs, and theatre organs.
+Allen Organ Company LLC builds digital church organs, home organs, and theatre organs.
 Its factory is located in Macungie, Pennsylvania.
-The Allen International Sales Headquarters also includes the Jerome Markowitz Memorial Center, a museum.
-It displays many instruments that represent technological milestones in the development of the pipeless, electronicorgan.

-Customers of the Allen Organ Company can choose from an array of sounds.
-Because of hard chips and computer programming, organs can be programmed to the customer’s taste.
-If sounds aren’t to a customer’s satisfaction, the organ can be re-tuned or reprogrammed at home by a company representative.
-Many churches are switching over to computer processed organs, made or inspired by the Allen Organ Company’s models, as opposed to the traditional pipe organs.

 History

 Allen Organ Company was founded in 1937 and named after its birthplace, Allentown, Pennsylvania.
 The company was incorporated in 1945, after interruption by World War II.
 Since its beginning, Allen has been managed by the same family.
 Steve Markowitz, the current President, is the son of the founder, Jerome Markowitz.

 The company had its first patent in 1938.
 Allen continued to advance analog tone generation through the 1960s with further patents.
-In 1971, as the culmination of a collaborative effort with North American Rockwell, Allen introduced the world's first commercially-available digital musical instrument.
+In 1971, as the culmination of a collaborative effort with North American Rockwell, Allen introduced the world's first commercially available digital musical instrument.
 Allen was responsible for the first three-manual electronic organ and the first electronic drawknob console.
 The first Allen Digital Organ is now in the Smithsonian Institution.